 Here you can add your queries - simple as well as complex ones.
 To the right-hand side of the screen, you can see the list of tables from the database.
 You can expand the tables to view the fields from the table.

-You can provide a name to the query using Enter a Service name.
+Enter the Query name.
 Add your query and click Run or press Ctrl + enter to run the query.
 The rows returned from the table are shown in the Response section.

-To use a variable inside a query, you simply need to put it into double Curly brackets.
-The Test value that you entered would be considered for fetching data.
+To use a dynamic variable in a query, you simply need to put it into double Curly brackets.
+You can add a sample value to test your query before saving it.
 When using the connector queries the dynamic variables would have to be linked to the respective control for further run-time functioning.

 You can now view the queries that you saved for use in your apps later under your specific connector under Custom Database connectors.